jfnavarro/st_pipeline/docsrc/manual.rst

   --demultiplexing-multiple-hits-keep-one
                         When multiple ambiguous hits with same score are found in the demultiplexing step, keep only one (random).
-  --demultiplexing-trim-sequences DEMULTIPLEXING_TRIM_SEQUENCES [DEMULTIPLEXING_TRIM_SEQUENCES ...]
+  --demultiplexing-trim-sequences DEMULTIPLEXING_TRIM_SEQUENCES
                         Trim the barcodes in the input file when doing demultiplexing.
-The input given is a list of tuples:
-                        START END START END .. where START is the integer position of the first base (0 based) and END is the integer position of the last base (1 based).
+The input given is a list of tuples START END START END where START is the integer position of the first base (0 based) and END is the integer position of the last base (1 based).
 The final barcode will be obtained by combining all the